Muppetsg2/VOX4U/README.md

 ![Voxel](./Resources/VoxelMesh.png)

 Generate a voxel asset based on an Instanced Static Mesh Component, and automatically create a cube mesh and materials based on the palette.
 Each cube uses a different material, preserving MagicaVoxel material properties.
+Optionally, the Color Node in the material can be replaced with a texture generated from the palette.

 If runtime access to the Voxel Actor is not required, the runtime module can be removed from the `.uplugin` file, allowing packaging without the runtime module.